 An award wining poet/writer, public scholar, and author of the blog “Xicana Ph.D.”, Dr. Sanchez’ was the recepient of the 2018 Joe Hill Labor Poetry Award.
 Her work has appeared in CNN, HuffPost, Public Radio International, Zocalo Public Square, Inside Higher Ed and more.
-Her commentary has been featured by multiple public radio outlets including KPCC, KPFK, NPR Latino USA, and ProPublica as well as the LA Times and NPR's Latino USA.
-She is the co-founder of Ollin Educational Services with her partner and Ethnic Studies education leader, Dr. Sean Arce where they specialize in presentations,as well as curriculum and professional/teacher development around education, equity, and Ethnic Studies.
+Her commentary has been featured by multiple public radio outlets and print publications including KPCC, KPFK, NPR Latino USA, LA Times and ProPublica among some.
+She is the co-founder of Ollin Educational Services with her partner and Ethnic Studies education leader, Dr. Sean Arce where they specialize in curriculum development and professional/teacher development around successful implementation and teaching of Ethnic Studies.

 She is the proud mother of her son Quetzal and resides in Los Angeles, CA.